nellaschema/data-engineering/databricks/running-databricks-notebooks-from-vscode.md

 Choose how many days the token should remain valid.

-Use a reasonable expiration period based on your project's requirements (I put 30 days).
+Use a reasonable expiration period based on your project's requirements.

+For my setup, I used **30 days**.

 ### Scope